 Avoid the hassle of queuing at the chemist and order your health-related products online.
 Possibilities members can save an exclusive £10 off their first shop at Chemist Direct.
 Find out more today.

 How can I reduce my risk of gout?

-Certain foods are particularly high in purines, the natural substances that are metabolised into uric acid.
-So it may be sensible to limit your consumption of these foods, which include red meat, shellfish and oily fish.
+Certain foods are particularly high in purines, a type of protein that is metabolised into uric acid.
+So it may be sensible to limit your consumption of these foods, which include red meat, offal, shellfish and oily fish.